Booking-in and follow-up Appointments with the Community Midwives at The Surgery. Friday 10:00 – 12:00 – please make an appointment at reception.

 Asthma reviews are offered to all asthmatics by our Practice Nurse.
 If you are asthmatic it is recommended that you have a review at least once a year.
 This is a good opportunity to check you are taking the right medication at the correct dose.
 It is also a good opportunity to discuss triggers, lifestyle and any other factors which may affect your asthma.
 If you are asthmatic and would like to arrange an appointment to see the Practice Nurse for an asthma review, please contact reception.

-For patients who are due an annual asthma review: Please would you answer the questions on the form below and submit it to us.
+For patients who are due an annual asthma review: please follow this link to fill out the Asthma Annual Review form.
 If your symptoms are deteriorating or you have any concerns, please make an appointment to see the respiratory nurse or the doctor as well.

 All women between the ages of 25 and 65 are regularly invited for a smear test.
 The system is automated, so as long as you are registered with a GP , you should receive a letter asking you to make an appointment.
 As a result of research that evaluated the optimal frequency for cervical screening, women are now invited for their ﬁrst test at 25.
 They are then invited every three years until the age of 49 and every ﬁve years from 5064.
 From 65, only those who have had abnormal tests are offered another test.